 So you discovered some fantastic wines during your trip to Burgundy... but can you take them home?
 Yes!
 You can take wines in your luggage and you can ship wine from France to the US, Australia and other international locations.
 In fact, if you are shipping outside of the EU, the VAT reduction can cover the cost of shipping.
+And for the next few months at least, the US 25% tariff on wine shipped to the United States has been suspended making it a great time to ship wine.
 Ready to ship some wine from France?

 If you want to take a small amount of wine back from France to your international home, you can put some in your checked luggage, but of course you cannot carry it on the plane.
 The duty requirements vary by country.